MarcusSchilling/SMSToMail/README.md

 # SMSToMail
-This Application is for synchronizing your sms's with your mail account.
+This application is meant to synchronize your SMS with your e-mail account.
 Therefore it uses TLS for security purposes.

-## Use cases
-For faster IBAN transactions with mTAN.

 ## Requirements
 - Android 4.4+ required